 The best first aid which you can get is to smell some natural fragrance oils, listen to the sounds of nature, feel something warm and nice on your skin.

 3. Slow Down

-Our body has way slower rhythm than our brilliant mind.
+Our body has a way slower rhythm than our brilliant mind.
 It takes some time to turn off the amygdala´s alarm and feel the joy from the present moment.
-Most people need many hours of relaxing practices just to have the taste of this experience.
+Most people need many hours of relaxing practices just to have a taste of this experience.
 Our habits make us come back to the old patterns and stressful life and we need to repeat and re-learn how to relax over and over again.

 4. Just Notice Your Body Sensations